frakti/windows-chef-poc/README.md

 Steps below will build and configure Chef Sever 12 and artefacts repository.
 Scripts are using installation of version 12.0.8, if you want to use different one change `install_chef_server.sh` before proceed further.

-1. Build chef-server using `vagrant up chef` (it will take a while)
+1. Build chef-server using `vagrant up chef` (this will take a while). *Please note:* while provisioning script downloads RPM package (~470MiB) which is stored next to Vagrantfile, so there is no need re-downloading the package when you destroy and build VM again.
 2. Run `knife ssl fetch` to download private cert from chef-server.
 Verify if it works fine by running `knife ssl check` and `knife client list`
 4. You can sign in on https://10.0.1.8/ with credentials: *frakti* / *JaCierpieDole*
 5. Artefacts repository is available under http://10.0.1.8:23000/ and points to `artefacts` dir